Damitwhy/Going-Bananaz/README.md

 ## Our Project

-Find all our Project details in our-hackathon-details folder
+Find all our Project details in our-hackathon-details folder, for some reason .pdf files dont seem to work on VSCode so I converted a few into png images just so we have a page to reference when working out our code.

+I think I will leave it here for now and wait until we have a our first scrum.

 # HAPPY CODING!!